The first glimpse of the 2022 Ford Ranger has been leaked in an exclusive by Australian car magazine, Wheels.

-The first glimpses of the 2022 Ford Ranger have supposedly been leaked by Australian car magazine, Wheels.
-The Ford Ranger 2022 is currently being developed by Ford of Australia and will also be sold as a Volkswagen Amarok.
+The new Ford Ranger is currently being developed by Ford of Australia and will also be sold as a Volkswagen Amarok.

-The 2022 Ford Ranger is again being developed by Ford of Australia, however, there will be more of an input from Ford engineers in America.
+The 2022 Ford Ranger is again being developed by Ford of Australia, although there will be significant input from Ford engineers in America.
 After Mazda decided to walk away from the pickup project, Ford joined forces with Volkswagen and the Ford Ranger 2022 will form the basis of the next-generation Volkswagen Amarok.

 Very little is known about the new Ford Ranger 2022.
-We know that it will almost certainly be launched with the new 2.0-litre EcoBlue engine, however, a top executive at Ford has disclosed to Professional Pickup that the Dagenham-built 3.0-litre V6 ‘Power Stroke’ engine, which features in the Ford F150, could make an appearance in the Ford Ranger in the ‘not too distant future’.
+While we know that it will almost certainly be launched with the new 2.0-litre EcoBlue engine, a top executive at Ford has disclosed to Professional Pickup and 4×4 that the Dagenham-built 3.0-litre V6 ‘Power Stroke’ engine, which features in the Ford F150, could make an appearance in the Ford Ranger in the ‘not too distant future’.

-This makes sense, given that almost two-thirds of the current-generation Ford Ranger are sold with the larger 3.2-litre five-pot engine.
+This makes sense, given that almost two-thirds of the current-generation Ford Ranger are sold with the larger 3.2-litre five-cylinder engine.

-While we’re not doubting that the images have been leaked from Ford and are genuine, its most probably an early draft and is therefore susceptible to change in the years leading up to the launch.
+While we’re not doubting that the images that have been leaked are genuine, it’s most probably an early draft and is therefore likely to change in the years leading up to the launch.